Chunnakam Power Station: Civil war

 Electricity supply, like much of the infrastructure in northern Sri Lanka, was affected by the Sri Lankan Civil War.
 Jaffna peninsula's connection to the national grid was broken in 1990 (Note: Other sources claim that Jaffna peninsula's connection to the national grid was cut-off by the LTTE in 1987 during Operation Pawan.) and the peninsula once again became reliant on Chunnakam Power Station for its electricity needs.
 On 9 August 1990, as the Sri Lankan military tried to regain control of the peninsula from the militant Liberation Tigers of Tamil Eelam (LTTE) following the withdrawal of the Indian Peace Keeping Force, the Sri Lanka Air Force bombed the power station twice, setting two diesel storage tanks on fire.
 Electricity supply on the peninsula, which was already limited to one hour a day, ceased completely.

 The Sri Lankan military re-captured much of the Jaffna peninsula, which had been under LTTE control since 1990, in 1995/96 and took over Chunnakam Power Station.
 The old power station was unable to meet the electricity demands on the peninsula, resulting in numerous power cuts in the late 1990s/early 2000s.
-By 2006 the station was only capable of generating 8MW (two sets of 1MW and three sets of 2MW).
+By 2006 the station was only capable of generating 8 MW (two sets of 1 MW and three sets of 2 MW).
 Consequently, two Independent Power Producers (IPP) were invited to generate electricity in the peninsula on a temporary basis.
-Aggreko (15MW) operated from Chunnakam whilst Koolair (13MW) operated from Kankesanthurai.
+Aggreko (15 MW) operated from Chunnakam whilst Koolair (13 MW) operated from Kankesanthurai.
 The prices the two IPPs charged for supplying electricity to the CEB network was higher than other electricity generators.
 As a result, the government decided in 2006 to cease buying electricity from the two IPPs from 2007 and instead build a Northern Power Station at Chunnakam.
 Endemic corruption within CEB allowed Northern Power to use 30 year old generators which resulted them charging high prices for supplying electricity to the CEB network.
-Northern Power also failed to deliver the 30MW they had agreed to which meant that Aggreko had to be kept open to meet demand (Koolair had been shut down in 2009).
+Northern Power also failed to deliver the 30 MW they had agreed to which meant that Aggreko had to be kept open to meet demand (Koolair had been shut down in 2009).
 Aggreko's contract was eventually terminated on 31 December 2012.